-We’ve heard a similar scene from clients more times than we can count and the good news is that we can help.
+We’ve heard a similar scene from clients more times than we can count, and the good news is that we can help.
 The happy ending for one of our clients looked like this.
-After calling M Global (did we mention it was late at night and they didn’t have a contract with us?) and explaining the issue and the pinch they were in, we put together a late night chat with the engineer and found the issue to the problem.
-A part was shipped out first thing the next day and the issue was resolved quickly and with a minimum of fuss.
-We found that we had an M Global supporter in this client.
+After calling M Global (did we mention it was late at night and they didn’t have a contract with us?) and explaining the issue and the pinch they were in, we put together a late night chat with the engineer and found the problem.
+A part was shipped out first thing the next day, and the issue was resolved quickly and with a minimum of fuss.
+We had an M Global supporter in this client.
 Much as he wanted a hardware support contract with us, it wasn’t his decision to make.

-Obviously, we want to be on the radar of the decision makers and those that have to balance already strained budgets.
+Obviously, we want to be on the radar of the decision-makers and those that have to balance already strained budgets.
 We are able and willing to play ball when it comes to the price game.
-We know that contracts often come down to price and we will do what we can to compete.
+We know that contracts often come down to price, and we will do what we can to compete.
 But one thing we won’t skimp on is the service.
-It can be a balancing act between the lowest possible price that makes the one in charge of the budget happy, and service that will actually do what you want it to.
+It can be a balancing act between the lowest possible price that makes the one in charge of the budget happy and a service that will actually do what you want it to.
 We’ve talked about understanding your SLA and what you can expect from your hardware support.
 Sometimes that rock bottom price doesn’t include what you think it does.

 We are proud of our reputation, and we feel like we’re doing something right when we have the support and appreciation of the staff down in the trenches trying to deal with issues.
 When SysAdmins are appreciative, you know you’ve arrived.